warabi1062/dittory/docs/guide/what-is-dittory.md

 # What is dittory?

-dittory is a static analysis CLI tool that detects **parameters always receiving the same value** in React components and functions.
+dittory is a static analysis CLI tool that detects **parameters that always receive the same value** in React components and functions.

-> **dittory** = "ditto" (same) + "-ory" — finds the repetitive patterns in your code

 ## The Problem